 “Non-economic damages are those not related to your actual out-of-pocket costs.
-They include recovery for pain, suffering, inconvenience, physical impairment, disfigurement and other non-pecuniary damages.1
+They include recovery for pain, suffering, inconvenience, physical impairment, disfigurement and other non-pecuniary damages.

 There is no set amount a jury can award for pain and suffering damages in Nevada.
 In making an award for pain and suffering, a jury may award any non-economic damages it finds to be just and reasonable in the light of the evidence.2

-Exception: If your brain injury resulted from medical malpractice (professional negligence), there is a cap of $350,000 for non-economic losses.3
+Exception: If your brain injury resulted from medical malpractice (professional negligence), there is a cap of $350,000 for non-economic losses as of 2023.3

 “Punitive” and “exemplary” damages differ from damages meant to compensate you for economic and non-economic losses.
 They are meant, instead to: